MikeiLL/historicbrownsville.org/index.md

+---
+layout: page
+---

-Hi and thanks for your interest in Brownsville and the Historic Brownsville Community.
+Hi and thanks for your interest in Brownsville and the Historic Brownsville Community in Beautiful Pensacola Florida.

 We welcome residents and interested guests to our monthly meetings on the

-First Tuesday of each Month from 5:30 – 6:30pm at the
+First Tuesday of each Month from 6:00 – 7:00pm at the

 Brownsville Resource Center